Current MSN-FNP Student

 Tell us what attracted you to the program, and how you knew that Carson-Newman's program was the right fit for you?

 And the impact that has on my life is great because I'm still a full-time working nurse.
-I have two small children, so in my life is very busy, it's very hectic.
-This program kind of implies to that, that it strives to navigate around nurses, schedules, especially that are still working full-time, which is exactly what I needed.
+I have two small children, so in my life it's very busy, it's very hectic.
+This program kind of applies to that - it strives to navigate around nurses' schedules, especially [those] that are still working full-time, which is exactly what I needed.

 What are your expectations from your Carson-Newman educational experience?

-My expectations are, I think of any what I would expect from any university.
-I want a thorough education when I want to get out, I want to know that first of all, I'm going to be able or be able to take care of patients and be able to practice as a nurse practitioner and be able to pass their boards when we get completed.
+My expectations are, I think if any, what I would expect from any university.
+I want a thorough education.
+When I want to get out, I want to know that first of all, I'm going to be able to take care of patients and be able to practice as a nurse practitioner and be able to pass their boards when we get completed.
 I want the education that is demanded and is that is needed to successfully be a nurse practitioner when I complete the program.

 How do you balance a full-time working schedule, your online courses and all of your personal obligations?